 My first job at 16, was cooking in a café which really just confirmed how much I loved working with food, it always felt so rewarding to have people enjoy what I cooked or prepared for them.
 It was there that I discovered I had a bit of a flare for food and learnt to make the "best" ginger fluff (sponge cake).
 It was however a bit of an issue with my boss that I never really stuck to the recipes, it was more about feel and taste for me.

-From there I had many different jobs from clothing retail to ward clerk at a Geriatric centre, until I became pregnant with my first daughter Emmalene, then later with twins.
+From there I had many different jobs from clothing retail to ward clerk at a Geriatric center, until I became pregnant with my first daughter Emmalene, then later with twins.

 I still loved cooking though and had a wood stove for many, many years while the girls were young, the food always somehow tastes different cooked on a wood stove, there is nothing like it.
 While my girls were young I didn't go out to work, having a 3 year old and twins, one of which has a serious heart condition was work enough.
 But I did always have home based business's and was always studying.